What makes a portfolio eye-catching and uniquely you? For art and design students, that question can be explored through

 A community of engaged learners ready to make a positive impact on the world

-We offer a wide array of electives and accelerated programs, taught using a personalized approach, allowing each girl to push her own boundaries, discover her strengths and thrive doing what she loves.
+We offer a wide array of electives and accelerated programs allowing each girl to discover her interests and thrive doing what she loves.

 Designed to complement the way girls learn best, the Senior School offers an intentional approach based on collaboration, curiosity and choice.
 It is a welcoming environment where learning is challenging and fun, and girls are free to be themselves.

-In Grade 8, girls new to Crofton House join those crossing the courtyard from the Junior School to form new friendships.
-Working with parents, advisors, Heads of Grade, teachers, specialists (such as a design technician), learning strategists, and post-secondary and career counsellors, provide students with a supportive network that encourages each girl to reach her goals and aspirations while tending to her social, emotional, physical and intellectual development and well-being.
+Working with parents, advisors, Heads of Grade, teachers, specialists, learning strategists, and post-secondary and career counsellors, provides Senior School students with a supportive network that encourages each girl to reach her goals while tending to her social, emotional, physical and intellectual development and well-being.

 Crofton House graduates continue their learning at post-secondary institutions in Canada, the United States and worldwide.
 Girls leave CHS with a strong sense of purpose and the confidence they can do anything.

-View our School Profile for information about where our graduates are pursuing their studies.
+View our Students page for information about where our graduates are pursuing their studies.

 The Academic Handbook describes all courses that are offered to students in Grades 8-12.
 It serves as a guide for students as they make decisions about the courses that will make up their CHS timetable.

 “The Senior School is a place where a girl finds out who she is.
 Each girl harnesses the many experiences she has here to cultivate a purpose, doing what matters to her and knowing what she can contribute to the world.”